 Famous for its state-of-the-art architecture and tall skyscrapers, Singapore is the economic hub of South East Asia.
-Yet, nestled in the hustle and bustle of this modern city is proliferate tropical greenery that sets it apart from its neighbors.
+Yet, nestled in this modern city's hustle and bustle is proliferate tropical greenery that sets it apart from its neighbors.

-Also known as the Garden City, Singapore boasts of colourful tropical flowers and vegetation lining its boulevards and highways, creating a luscious setting for the urbanites.
+Also known as the Garden City, Singapore boasts colorful tropical flowers and vegetation lining its boulevards and highways, creating a luscious setting for the urbanites.